con2/kompassi/kompassi/sql/README.md

 ## Hardened security configuration

+**NOTE: Since moving to QB & Siilo, this hardened security configuration is currently not in use and the `kompassi` user is used for both DDL & normal operation.**

 Our strategy to database security in production deployments is as follows:

 * Run database migrations with the `kompassi_ddl` user that owns the `kompassi` database and has wide privileges therein